tiagojsag/playbook/decision-making/index.md

 This is a proposal for a decision making system at Vizzuality.
 The goal of the proposed changes is to empower individuals to make decisions, because we trust people will make the best decisions.

 We arrived at it by reviewing our current decision making processes and identifying their weaknesses.
-We researched systems used in other flat organisations to design our own.
+We researched systems used in other organisations to design our own.

 ## General criteria
 If you have a decision that affects other people and has a risk attached to it you need to start the decision process by: